parhamrahmani/SongScope/README.md

 2024-07-01 02:29:18 - HTTP Request: POST https://api.openai.com/v1/threads "HTTP/1.1 200 OK"
 ```
 This means that the chatbot is running.
-- write something in the chatbot and you should see the response from the chatbot.
+- write something in the chatbot, and you should see the response from the chatbot.
 If the response is shown in the chatbot, the chatbot is working properly.
 - expect the chatbot to be slow and have patience.
 - You should expect this message in terminal when the chatbot is working properly.
 (This is a sample)
 ```bash